 Devil’s Pool Victoria Falls is the world’s ultimate infinity pool.
 Swimming on the edge of one of earth’s largest waterfalls was one of the most thrilling, insane, and awesome experiences we’ve ever embarked on during our recent Oasis Overland trip across Africa, and perhaps all of our travels around the world.
-Devil’s Pool is death-defying feat that even the most casual of thrill seekers must add to their bucketlist.
+Devil’s Pool is a death-defying feat that even the most casual of thrill seekers must add to their bucketlist.

 You can actually swim and even lean over the edge of Africa’s famed Victoria Falls.
-The experience in Devil’s Pool is every bit as death-defying and mind boggling as it looks.
+The experience in Devil’s Pool is every bit as mind boggling as it looks.
 You can literally get right up to the edge of what amounts more than a 100-meter drop.
 Just check out our Devil’s Pool Victoria Falls Youtube video!

 It turns out there is a lot that you should know to prepare for a visit to Devil’s Pool.
 So in effort to give back to the travel community, this blog post attempts to answer all your questions about Devil’s Pool Victoria Falls, so you can better plan your visit to this astonishing place in the world.